TosbackCgusBridge-Bot/CGUs-versions/Mlb/Privacy Policy.md

 Third Party Cookies and Web Beacons.
 Network Advertisers.
 We allow and use select third parties, such as those who deliver advertisements, content, or social networking or which provide other services associated with the MLB Properties, to collect data and/or serve ads when you visit MLB Properties.
 We may also make available certain data you have given to us (e.g., IP address) or that we have collected through publicly available means to third parties engaged in targeting advertisements on the MLB Properties including for use in accordance with such third party's privacy policy.
 Network advertisers may use information (not including your name, address, email address or telephone number) about your visits to MLB Properties in order to provide advertisements about goods and services of interest to you.
 This may happen through permission given to such third parties to set cookies, web beacons or similar technologies in certain locations within the MLB Properties, including but not limited to certain of our emails.
 Third party companies that manage and deliver advertisements to websites and applications such as ours are commonly referred to as "network advertisers."
 A permitted network advertiser may use cookies, web beacons or similar technologies to collect information about your interaction with the MLB Properties in order to tailor certain advertisements and content delivered within the MLB Properties and on other websites within such network advertiser's ad network.
 These companies may also use non-cookie technologies to recognize your computer or device and/or to collect and record information about your web surfing activity including your activities on or off MLB Properties.
 Please keep in mind that your web browser may not permit you to block the use of these non-cookie technologies, and those browser settings that block cookies may have no effect on such techniques.
 You may learn more about network advertising industry practices and opt out of targeted behavioral advertising from many major third party network advertisers and to know your choices about not having this information used by these companies via the information and tools available here and here.

-To facilitate the activity described above, we use a third party to convert your email address into a unique code (hashed email address), which is then provided to the advertiser.
+To facilitate the activity described above, we use a third party to convert your email address into a unique code (hashed email address or telephone number), which is then provided to the advertiser.

 Other Advertising.
 We share certain data with Social Networks (as defined below) such as Twitter, Facebook, LinkedIn and Snapchat to allow us to target existing users and customers with highly relevant advertising campaigns.
 We will not share your name, address, email address or telephone number for the purposes of such campaigns.
 Instead, a unique code (hashed email address) is shared with the applicable Social Network in order for that identifier to be matched against existing users of the relevant Social Network and to identify potentially relevant audiences for targeted advertising.
 We use services such as LinkedIn Matched Audiences and Facebook Custom Audiences for these purposes.
 If you do not wish to receive advertisements in this way, please follow the links in the paragraph above.